ClaireGMIT/GMIT-Project2019/README.md

     Have written code to find the mean value for data in each column.
 Next step is to sub divide it by species and create graphs.

 24April2019
+    Updated initial code and broke into smaller, simple modules to perform each data analysis - mean, standard deviation, min/max values and graphs
+    Began to practise dviding data by species.
+    Need to look at how to report output in 1 or decimal places